 More than in many other therapeutic areas, oncology trials require the heavy involvement of caregivers.
 Given the unique role caregivers play in clinical trials, their needs are often quite distinct from that of patients.
 Therefore, what works to engage patients may be less effective with their caregivers.

 How can we take better care of caregivers in oncology trials?

 Imagine walking in their shoes

-When considering caregivers’ needs, it is critical to consider the physical, mental, social, and emotional work involved in supporting someone with cancer.
+Considering the physical, mental, social, and emotional work involved in supporting someone with cancer is critical when addressing caregivers’ needs.
 That labor likely includes coordinating medical appointments, providing transportation, handling medical bills, and supporting the usual roster of day-to-day tasks.